ElijahCuff/EpicList/README.md

 This Folder contains each alphabetical letter that was encountered after "a" was encountered in the entire sorted and unique list.

 #### new_rules
-This project was a test to see how effective a password list would be at attacking an account with today's minimum password requirements or
+This project was a test to see how effective a password list would be at attacking an account with today's minimum password requirements of,
 - 6 or More Characters
 - Capital Letters
 - Symbols
 - Lowercase Letters

- With an amazing reduction of over 95% compared to the original list, it is easy to see how most password lists are not designed for specific use case scenarios, some include 4 digit passwords for PIN numbers, other have Extended Symbol only passwords; all seem yo be combined into massive lists of "Unique" but fairly useless passwords.
+ With an amazing reduction of over 95% compared to the original list, it is easy to see how most password lists are not designed for specific use case scenarios, some include 4 digit passwords for PIN numbers, others have Extended symbol "only" passwords; all seem to be combined into massive lists of "Unique" but fairly useless passwords.

 ### Accessing The List